Miro Bulj: Early life

 During the Homeland War, Bulj defended Croatia from Serbian-Yugoslav aggression.
 He fought on several battlefields during the war, from Vrlika on August 25, 1991, until the country's final liberation in 1995.

 In the spring of 1991, as a 19 year old he joined the reserve forces of the Ministry of the Interior.
 In October, he transferred from the Ministry of the Interior to the newly established 126th Brigade of the Croatian Army.
 He became an officer and was given the rank of ensign.
 In early 1994, he froze his rank because it was a condition for his transfer to the 4th Guards Brigade, where he attained the rank of officer, and retired with the rank of lieutenant in 2007.

+Education

+Bulj attended a Vocational Secondary School for workers in textile industry.

 Political Life

 Bulj has been in the Sabor since December 2015, and has been in the seat of the mayor of Sinj Since the local elections in 2021.

 In October 2024, he announced his candidacy for Presidency of Croatia.
 Bulj managed to get 3,82 percent of the national vote, which equated to 62,167 votes total.